LumaPictures/meteor-luma-component/README.md

 Template.MyComponent.created = -> new MyComponent @
 ```

-This will automatically bind any `rendered` or `destroyed` methods in your class to the corresponding template callbacks.
+This will automatically bind any `rendered` or `destroyed` methods and `events` in your class to the corresponding template.
 Calling super will ensure that the parent callback method is also called.

 ```coffeescript
 class MyComponent extends Component